What's the policy?

 - Accurate and clear link text: Your link text must directly relate to the content on your ad's landing page.
 When users see your ad, they should be able to understand what kind of product, service, or other content they'll find on your advertised site.

-- Unique link text: You can't use the same name for more than one sitelink, even if each sitelink has a different destination URL.
+- Unique link text: You can't use the same name for more than one sitelink, even if each sitelink has a different landing page.

 - Use of punctuation and symbols: We don't allow symbols in link text that serve no purpose other than to draw attention to your sitelinks, like adding a ► symbol in your sitelinks.
 Your link text can't include the following: exclamation marks, punctuation at the beginning of the text, repeated punctuation, or emoticons.